Dhyanam-777/EVU/README.md

     Too much cholesterol in your body means that you have an increased risk of getting cardiovascular diseases such as heart disease.

-- a third of ischaemic heart disease is attributable to high cholesterol.
+- A third of ischaemic heart disease is attributable to high cholesterol.
 Overall, raised cholesterol is estimated to cause 2.6 million deaths (4.5% of total) and 29.7 million DALYs, or 2% of total DALYS.//

 - But you know!
 One can easily control cholesterol with an effective diet chart!